OpenDSA/OpenDSA/RST/en/IS/BuffPool.rst

 If the next disk request is to that same sector, then it is not necessary to read from disk again because the information is already stored in main memory.
-Buffering is an example of one method for minimizing disk accesses mentioned at the beginning of the chapter:
+Buffering is an example of a standard method for minimizing disk
+accesses:
 Bring off additional information from disk to satisfy future requests.
 If information from files were accessed at random, then the chance that two consecutive disk requests are to the same sector would be low.
-However, in practice most disk requests are close to the location (in the logical file at least) of the previous request.
+However, in practice most disk requests are close to the location (in the logical file at least) of the previous request, a concept referred to as :term:`locality of reference`.
 This means that the probability of the next request "hitting the cache" is much higher than chance would indicate.

-This principle explains one reason why average access times for new disk drives are lower than in the past.
+This principle explains one reason why average access times for new :term:`disk drives <disk drive>` are lower than in the past.
 Not only is the hardware faster, but information is also now stored using better algorithms and larger caches that minimize the number of times information needs to be fetched from disk.